thebushschool/cpjava/lessons/unit1/exercises.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

-# Unit 1 - Java Basics

 The exercises in this Unit are to be done concurrently with topics being covered in the [Unit 1 Presentation](CPJavaIntro.pdf).
 We will follow a similar pattern for future Units.

+# Unit 1: Java Basics and Four-4s exercise

 ### 1. [Watch the Growth Mindset Video](https://www.youtube.com/watch?v=WtKJrB5rOKs)